-Serbia: WB financed Tamnava water pumping project, Environmental protection processes gave max results13.
-March 2015. / News Serbia Energy
+Serbia: WB financed Tamnava water pumping project, Environmental protection processes gave max results, News Serbia Energy

 World Bank experts of different profiles have not had any remarks.
 The quality of the water that is being pumped out has been monitored regularly from the start and so far there have been no deviations.